-Take a look at your latest energy bill and you’ll see a line with your daily standing charges.
+Take a look at your latest energy bill and you’ll see it’s calculated based on both your usage and daily standing charges.

-You’re billed a standing charge every day for each fuel, electricity or gas, you have at the property.
+You’re billed a standing charge daily for each fuel you have at the property.
+That means a fixed daily payment for electricity and, if you have it, gas.

 During the UK energy crisis, many customers saw these daily fees rise by more than 80%.
 Standing charges have become a much more significant portion of many energy users’ monthly bills, leaving many wondering what these charges are for and if they have to pay them.